 Units are also used because bettors like to compare each other’s results, and since each bettor has a different bankroll, units become the default mode of comparison in such scenarios.

 How you choose to size a unit will depend on your bankroll.
 Most bettors are advised to ensure that their unit size is 1-3% of their bankroll; if a bettor wishes to exceed that, then 5% of the total bankroll should be the limit.

 So in the above example, a bettor with a $10,000 bankroll who sizes each unit at 2% will be betting around $200 per game if they are betting one unit per game.

 Pro bettors are usually rigid with their units and rarely ever stake more than 2%.
-A few reasons why it’s advisable to stick to the lower end of the recommended 1-3% is because a low unit size gives a bettor enough room for error and also instills a lot of betting discipline.
+A few reasons why it’s advisable to stick to the lower end of the recommended 1-3% is because a low unit size gives a bettor enough room for error and also instills betting discipline.

 Betting isn’t as straightforward as many would like to think.
 Losing runs are common, and so are winning streaks.
 What makes or breaks bettors is how they adjust to the situations that they find themselves in.

 If you’ve gone through a period of great fortune, you should withdraw some profit and then resize your bankroll accordingly to ensure that you’re betting more while your units remain at the recommended 1-3%.